ig3/srf/README.md

 The ease factor is dominated by performance on recent reviews.
 Older reviews quickly become insignificant.
 But there is some 'history': the factor is larger for cards that have consistently been Good or Easy and smaller for cards that have consistently been Again or Hard.
+A mix of replies will result in an intermediate ease factor.

 The range of the ease factor is 0 to 4.
 It is a simple multiplier for the interval.
 If you keep choosing Again, the factor will drop to 0.
 If you